 Incorrect Formatting of Song Titles

 Encountering incorrect formatting of song titles can detract from the professionalism of your academic essay.
-Ensure that song titles are always enclosed in quotation marks and not italicized—this is a standard rule across APA, MLA, and Chicago styles unless specified otherwise by your guideline.
-For example, correctly formatted: "Yesterday" by The Beatles; incorrectly formatted: Yesterday by The Beatles.
+Ensure that song titles are always enclosed in quotation marks and not italicized, this is a standard rule across APA, MLA, and Chicago styles unless specified otherwise by your guideline.

-If you mistakenly use italics or improper capitalization (such as capitalizing all letters), review style-specific guidelines:
+If you mistakenly use italics or improper capitalization, review style-specific guidelines:

-- Chicago: Capitalization involves first and last words being capitalized along with all major words in between.
+- Chicago: Title case throughout.
+First and last words always capitalized along with all major words.

 Citing Live Performances vs Recorded Tracks